 Follow these safety tips to make your firework use as safe as possible.

 - Follow the instructions on the package

 - Keep fireworks away from hazardous areas

 Even if you follow these safety tips, there is no guarantee that fireworks will not cause harm.
 In 2017, there were approximately 12,900 people treated in the emergency room for injuries sustained from fireworks.

 Know your rights

-Even if you are injured by fireworks due to user error, you may be entitled to compensation.
-If you can prove that a defect caused the injury, it does not matter if user error was involved or not.
+Even if you are injured by fireworks due to user error, you might be entitled to compensation.
+If you can prove that a defect caused the injury, it may not matter if user error was involved or not.

-The manufacturer, importer and retailer can all be held responsible for firework malfunction.
+The manufacturer, importer and retailer could all be held responsible for firework malfunction.
 All of these parties may be held liable because they must ensure that their products are well functioning.

-In this case, although the boy was not following safety instructions, he will still be able to recover damages from the retailer because they sold fireworks that violated the federal regulatory standards.
+In this case, although the boy was not following safety instructions, he may still be able to recover damages from the retailer because they sold fireworks that violated the federal regulatory standards.

 Anyone who purchased these defective fireworks should refrain from using them and return them to the retailer for a full refund.
 If you have been harmed from an incident like this, you may want to reach out to an attorney for guidance.